Buying at a Charterhouse auction is a very simple process. You have five options;

 5)If the vehicle is of sufficient value, and we have enough staff available (they may already be doing other phone bids) you can choose to have a telephone bid.
 We do ask for a covering bid in this situation, as for vehicle auctions we will be on mobile phones, and although this rarely leads to problems, we do not want to miss your bid.
 With a telephone bid you can hear some of what is happening in the saleroom, speak to your member of staff, and be sure that you do not miss your lot.

 So, what do we charge?
 If you bid for a vehicle at one of our auctions, full charges are in our terms and conditions.
 But, to summarise, we will charge you the hammer price of the lot – this is the number the auctioneer calls out before putting down his hammer or gavel.
 On top of this we charge you buyer’s premium.
-At vehicle auctions this is 12% of the hammer price, worth bearing in mind before you bid.
-On top of that we have to charge 20% VAT, but this is only on the premium, not the hammer price, so the premium and the VAT together are an extra 13.2% on top of the hammer price in total.
+At vehicle auctions for vehicles this is usually 12% of the hammer price, worth bearing in mind before you bid.
+We usually charge 15% for Automobilia and vehicle projects.
+On top of that we have to charge 20% VAT, but this is only on the premium, not the hammer price, so the premium and the VAT together are an extra 14.4% on top of the hammer price in total for vehicles.
 (If you are a VAT registered dealer you will know that you can chose to pay VAT on the total price, and that this is the only way you can claim the VAT back.)

 After the sale is over, you will be free to take your vehicle once you have paid in full.
 Staff will there to help you where necessary.
 You may not be able to take the vehicle straight away – maybe you can’t arrange immediate payment, or you don’t have transport.
 In this instance we can move and store the vehicle for you, but there is a charge for these – please check what these are at the time.